Railag/rtweel/README.md

 - CardView wrapping tweet's text
 - Round profile logos
 - Notifications which check updates on your twitter and download tweets, cyan LED color
-- One timeline, which can contain both your tweets or your home timeline's.
 - Some buttons for manual updating timelines, posting tweets, etc.
 - Up/bottom swipes for timeline updating
 - Caching profile images, so the second and later launches will be faster.